Creating separate charges and transfers

 Charges created on your platform can be refunded using your platform’s secret key.
 However, refunding a charge has no impact on any associated transfers.
 It’s up to your platform to reconcile any amount owed back to your platform by reducing subsequent transfer amounts or by reversing transfers (as explained next).

 Connect supports the ability to reverse transfers made to connected accounts, either entirely or partially (by setting an

 Transfer reversals add the specified (or entire) amount back to the platform’s available balance, reducing the connected account’s available balance accordingly.
 It is only possible to reverse a transfer if the connected account’s available balance is greater than the reversal amount or has connected reserves enabled.

-- Charges are settled in the platform’s country.
+- Charges are settled in the connected account’s country and settlement currency.

-- The fee structure for the platform’s country is used.
+- The fee structure for the connected account’s country is used.

-- The platform’s information is displayed on the customer’s credit card statement.
+- The connected account’s statement descriptor is displayed on the customer’s credit card statement.

 - The number of days that a pending balance is held before being paid out depends on the

 delay_dayssetting on the connected account.

 When creating separate charges and transfers, your platform can inadvertently attempt a transfer without having a sufficient available balance.
 Doing so raises an error and the transfer attempt fails.
 If you’re commonly experiencing this problem, you can use the

 source_transaction parameter to tie a transfer to an existing charge.
 By using

 source_transaction, the transfer request succeeds regardless of your available balance and the transfer itself only occurs once the charge’s funds become available.

 When using this parameter:

 - The amount of the transfer must not exceed the amount of the source charge

 - You may create multiple transfers with the same

 source_transaction, as long as the sum of the transfers doesn’t exceed the source charge